PiwikPRO/PPMS-PublicDocs/analytics/tracker_object.rst

     Function that will set if attribute will conversion to the first referrer

-    :param boolean bool: **Required** If set to true attribute will convert to the firs referrer otherwise it will be converted to most recent referrer.
+    :param boolean bool: **Required** If set to true attribute will convert to the first referrer otherwise it will be converted to most recent referrer.

 Advanced Usage